cdap-guides/cdap-workflow-guide/README.rst

     @Override
     protected void configure() {
       setName("PurchaseWorkflow");
-      setDescription("Workflow to parse the purchase events and count the revenue per user and per product");
+      setDescription("Workflow to parse the purchase events and count the revenue per customer and per product");

       addMapReduce("PurchaseEventParser");

       condition(new PurchaseEventVerifier())
         .fork()
-          .addMapReduce("PurchaseCounterByUser")
+          .addMapReduce("PurchaseCounterByCustomer")
         .also()
           .addMapReduce("PurchaseCounterByProduct")
         .join()